-This Strategic Flood Risk Assessment (SFRA) was produced by Royal Haskoning in July 2006 for Weymouth and Portland Borough Council.
-This SFRA represents the views of Royal Haskoning which have been guided by a steering group of Weymouth and Portland Borough Council Planners, Engineers and Technical Specialists and Environment Agency staff from South Wessex Area.
+This Strategic Flood Risk Assessment (SFRA) was originally produced by Royal Haskoning in July 2006 for Weymouth and Portland Borough Council (W&PBC).
+It represents the views of Royal Haskoning which have been guided by a steering group of Weymouth and Portland Borough Council Planners, Engineers and Technical Specialists and Environment Agency (EA) staff from South Wessex Area.
+In 2009 the SFRA Level 1 was updated to include all additional information from the Historic Flood Mapping, Flood Reconnaissance Information System, Flood Zone updates, any changes made to the Flood Warning Dataset, and updated climate change assessments.

-The content of the SFRA will be presented as a series of A1 maps outlining historic, current and future flood risk, electronic data to be used in a Geographical Information System (GIS) and a report providing background information and technical guidance for managing flood risk.
-Combined use of these deliverables will enable consistent and sustainable decisions to be made with respect to both current flood risk and into the future.
+The content of the SFRA has been presented as a series of A1 maps outlining historic, current and future flood risk, electronic data to be used in a Geographical Information System (GIS) and a report providing background information and technical guidance for managing flood risk.
+Combined use of these deliverables will enable consistent and sustainable decisions to be made with respect to both current and future flood risk.